Supporting the self-representation of refugee youth.

 Not only has it been shown that refugees are usually the first to respond to crises affecting their communities, but also that supporting the work of RLOs is among the most effective ways to benefit refugee communities in both the short and long term.
 With this project, DIME follows the United Nations Global Compact for Refugees in its actions and firm belief that effective change is only possible if the people who are affected by it are actively and meaningfully involved in the measures and decisions taken.

-Furthermore, DIME’s work with the Council of Refugees in Mexico supports and complements the actions of other international refugee movements, such as Refugees Seeking Equal Access at the Table (R-Seat), the Canadian Council for Refugees, and the Student Action for Refugees (STAR) in order to transform the way refugees’ needs are represented in international cooperation, humanitarian assistance, and other arenas.
+Furthermore, DIME’s work with the Council for Refugee Students supports and complements the actions of other international refugee movements, such as Refugees Seeking Equal Access at the Table (R-Seat), the Canadian Council for Refugees, and the Student Action for Refugees (STAR) in order to transform the way refugees’ needs are represented in international cooperation, humanitarian assistance, and other arenas.
 Only with refugee participation and leadership can decision making comprehensively and sustainably address the diverse needs of these communities and change prevailing narratives.

 At DIME, we care about the overall well-being of each student, and we are aware of the obstacles they may face in various areas of their lives.
 However, we know that no one is in a better position to identify specific needs and priorities than the refugee students themselves.